aws-samples/ops-health-ai/README.md

 - The solution uses AWS Health and AWS Security Hub findings as sources of operational events to demonstrate the workflow.
 It can be extended to incorporate additional types of operational events, whether from AWS or non-AWS sources, by following an event-driven architecture (EDA) approach.
 - The solution is designed to be fully serverless on AWS and can be deployed using AWS CDK (Cloud Development Kit) as an Infrastructure as Code (IaC).
-- Slack is used as the primary user interface but can be implemented in similar fashion by other messaging tools such as Mcrosoft TEAMS.
+- Slack is used as the primary user interface but can be implemented in similar fashion by other messaging tools such as Microsoft TEAMS.
 - Cost of running/hosting the solution depends on the actual consumption of queries and the size of vector store, Kendra document libraries, please consult [AWS Bedrock pricing](https://aws.amazon.com/bedrock/pricing/), [AWS OpenSearch pricing](https://aws.amazon.com/opensearch-service/pricing/#Amazon_OpenSearch_Serverless) and [Amazon Kendra pricing](https://aws.amazon.com/kendra/pricing/) for pricing details.

 ## Highlights of what is contained